The Light Between Oceans: Reception

 Sue Arnold writing for The Guardian called it "an extraordinary book" comparing the plot to Thomas Hardy's works.
 The Denver Post criticized the book as "somewhat predictable" but was positive on the work overall.
 The Sydney Morning Herald noted that it "is a work of such quality, insight and intrigue, it prompted an international bidding war among publishers", and called it "A remarkable, very readable, debut."
 Kirkus Reviews and Publishers Weekly both gave it starred reviews.

 The Light Between Oceans won the 2013 Indie Book Awards Book of the Year and Debut Fiction Awards, made the 2013 longlist for the Miles Franklin Award, and the 2014 longlist of the International Dublin Literary Award.

 Film adaptation

 The novel was developed into a feature film by DreamWorks, with David Heyman and Jeffrey Clifford producing.
 Derek Cianfrance directed the film, and Michael Fassbender, Alicia Vikander and Rachel Weisz starred in it.
 The film was released by Touchstone Pictures on 2 September 2016.

-Lawsuits

-Writer/director Joseph Nobile alleged that Margot Louise Watts, a/k/a M. L. Stedman, knowingly and willfully copied, plagiarized, pirated and misappropriated expressive content from his screenplay entitled The Rootcutter, subsequently re-titled A Tale of Two Humans, originally copyrighted in 2001.
-On January 26, 2017, Nobile filed suit against Watt's publishers, Simon & Schuster, DreamWorks et al. In spite of defendant's admission of having access and probative copying of plaintiff's screenplay, the US District Court in New York ruled against Nobile on October 16, 2017, and subsequently granted the defendants' motions for Attorney Fees "due to the objective unreasonableness of plaintiff’s claims, and to dissuade other would-be plaintiffs from filing similarly baseless suits...".
-Nobile appealed (oral argument link regarding access and probative copying by Watts starting at 15:00 min mark), and on September 21, 2018, the 2nd US Circuit Court of Appeals upheld the original decisions.